mardix/Voodoo/ReadMe.md

 Now when someoneone enters `site.com/profile/mardix` , the visitor will be re-routed to `/Main/Profile/Info/mardix`.

-The routes can have as many directives as you want and you they supports regex for more advanced options.
+The routes can have as many directives as you want and they support regex for more advanced matching.

 Stuff to understand:

-- To reduce overhead, Application's routes are run before the call of any MVC application
+- To reduce overhead, Application's routes are run before the call to any MVC application

 - Re-routing is not a redirect.
 It routes a path to a new path without changing the URL in the address bar